Droz (wrestler): Career-ending injury

 Drozdov's active wrestling career ended prematurely when he suffered a severe neck injury during a match with D'Lo Brown during a WWF SmackDown! taping on October 5, 1999, at Nassau Coliseum on Long Island.
-The incident occurred five months after the death of Owen Hart.
 Droz later stated that he was wearing a loose shirt during the match, a factor which contributed to the accident.
 When Brown attempted his signature running powerbomb, he was not able to gain a proper grip on Droz, and Droz was unable to execute a proper jump to aid in the lifting into the powerbomb position.

 Drozdov landed on his head and suffered two fractured vertebrae in his neck.
 He was immediately admitted to the Nassau County Medical Center, where he underwent hours of surgery to reduce and stabilize the pressure on his injured neck.
 Because the match was pre-taped, it was not aired to the public during the October 7 broadcast and has never been shown to the public.
 However, the footage of him being taken out on a stretcher has been seen in WWE's "Don't Try This at Home" public service announcements.

 Even with intensive medical care, his injury initially left him a quadriplegic with essentially no movement below the neck.
 Droz eventually regained movement in his upper body and arms.
 Drozdov repeatedly stated that the incident was an accident and that he held no animosity towards Brown for his injury, while Brown has said there is no blame on either side for the accident.